Create your first event

 When to use this

-Use this guide when you are starting a new client job and need one place to track event details, arrangements, quotes, invoices, and team context.
+Use this guide when you are starting a new client job and need one place to track event details, arrangements, the proposal, invoices, and team context.

 What you need first